enguerranws/import-tweets-as-wp-posts/readme.txt

 == Frequently Asked Questions ==

-=How can I get a Twitter API key?=
+= How can I get a Twitter API key? =

 To use this plugin, you'll need to create a Twitter API key.
 Dealing with Twitter Developers Console can be a bit confusing.
 Here's how to do that:
 1. Login to https://apps.twitter.com/ using your Twitter account